ricogallo/Owl/README.md

 - Open an issue with your über cool proposal

-If the idea is accepted
+If your idea gets accepted

 * Fork repo
 * Add tests